-NeighborhoodScout found the homeownership rate in Houston is just 43.3%, meaning more than half of the population are renters.
-This is well below the Texas average of 60.7%.
-Houston home prices are on the rise too, as data shows a 123.94% appreciation rate from 2000 to 2018, which is one of the better rates across the country.
+According to the latest U.S. census, the homeownership rate in Houston is just 42.9%, meaning more than half of the population are renters.
+This is well below the Texas average of 62.3%.
+Houston home prices are on the rise too, as data shows a 123.94% appreciation rate from 2000 to 2018, which is one of the better rates across the country, and an 8.6% increase from August 2021 to August 2022.

-Although homes in Houston are generally more valuable than the rest of Texas, there are some housing markets in the Lone Star State that beat it out, according to the National Association of Realtors (2018).
-As a matter of fact, Austin has a $310,400 median price and Dallas has a $254,900 median price compared to Houston’s $237,900 mark.
+Although homes in Houston are generally more valuable than in the rest of Texas.
+As a matter of fact, Austin has a $578,000 median price and Dallas has a $405,000 median price compared to Houston’s $315,000 mark.
 If you’re curious how much a mortgage may run you in Houston, take a look at our Texas mortgage calculator.

 Once you’ve moved into your new place, utility bills will become a major part of your monthly budget.
-According to Numbeo.com (May 2019), a basic utilities package for a 915-square foot apartment in Houston will cost you $133.47 a month.
-That includes electricity, heating, water and garbage, at a price that’s $18.58 below the national average ($152.05).
-By adding internet to your monthly bill, you can expect to pay an extra $60.13.
+A basic utility package for an apartment in Houston will cost you $211.55 a month.
+That includes electricity, heating, internet, water and garbage.
+Utilities can vary slightly based on where you live and what has been included with your rent if anything.

 Prefer to cook your own food?
 According to MIT’s Living Wage Calculator, a single adult with no children in Harris County has typical annual food expenses of $2,994.
 For a married couple with two kids, that estimate jumps to $8,822.